 The named executive officers are provided with primarily the same Company-sponsored health, welfare, and retirement benefits as all other employees, including life insurance benefits and a tax-qualified retirement savings plan.
-The Company provides all employees with basic life insurance in the amount of two times their annual salary with a \$100,000 minimum benefit and a \$400,000 maximum benefit.
+The Company provides all employees with basic life insurance in the amount of two times their annual salary with a \$10,000 minimum benefit and a \$400,000 maximum benefit.
 In addition to the standard life insurance, the Company retains a \$1.5 million life insurance policy for the CEO.
-The benefit on this policy is payable to the CEO's beneficiary, as applicable, upon death.
-The Company also provides short- and long-term disability benefits to all employees, including the named executive officers, at no cost, for 60% of base salary for up to 90 days and 60% of base salary up to a maximum benefit of \$10,000 per month after 90 days, respectively.
+The benefit on this policy is payable to the CEO's beneficiary upon death.
+The Company also provides short- and long-term disability benefits to all employees, including the named executive officers, at no cost, for 60% of base salary up to \$1,385 per week for up to 90 days and 60% of base salary up to a maximum benefit of \$10,000 per month after 90 days, respectively.
 In addition to the standard short- and long-term disability benefits, the Company pays for additional disability coverage for the CEO, which provides a monthly income benefit of \$15,000 for five years.

-The Perficient 401(k) Employee Savings Plan (the "401(k) Plan") is a tax-qualified retirement savings plan to which all employees, including the named executive officers, are able to contribute from 1% to 100% of their annual salary on a before-tax basis, up to the limits established by the Internal Revenue Code of 1986, as amended (the "Code").
-During 2017, the Company matched 50% of contributions of the first 6% of eligible compensation contributed by participants, comprised of 25% in cash and 25% in Company stock.
+The Perficient 401(k) Employee Savings Plan (the "401(k) Plan") is a tax-qualified retirement savings plan to which all employees, including the named executive officers, are able to contribute from 1% to 80% of their annual salary on a before-tax basis, up to the limits established by the Internal Revenue Code of 1986, as amended (the "Code").
+During 2020, the

+Company matched 50% of contributions of the first 6% of eligible compensation contributed by participants, comprised of 25% in cash and 25% in Company stock.
 Employee contributions to the 401(k) Plan vest upon contribution and Company matching funds are fully vested after three years of service.
-In 2015, the Company amended the 401(k) Plan to exclude executive bonus amounts from the definition of compensation, which reduced permitted and matching contributions for the executives.

-Attributed costs of the benefits described above for the named executive officers for the year ended December 31, 2017 are included in the "All Other Compensation" column of the "Summary Compensation Table" at page 13.
+Attributed costs of the benefits described above for the named executive officers for the year ended December 31, 2020 are included in the "All Other Compensation" column of the "Summary Compensation Table."